A one-day copywriting workshop · Phnom Penh

 Sessions run weekly from July 2026 in Phnom Penh.
 Individual bookings and exclusive team sessions are both available.
 All the detail you need is to the right.

-If you have a question before committing — about the brief, the format, whether this is right for your team — write to us.
+If you have a question before committing — about the brief, the format, whether this is right for your team — send us an enquiry below.
 The conversation starts before the commitment.

 The Copy Shop is a product of Phnom Penh Ad School.
 For information on the school’s other programmes — The Creativity Barn and The Creative Bento™ — visit the school site.